 Programmatic proposals are similar to orders in Ad Manager but contain additional information for the purposes of negotiation with a buyer.
 Once created, you add proposal line items to a proposal.
 Proposal line items are similar to line items and contain campaign details.
 Learn more about proposal line items.

 Click here when you're ready to add proposals.

 Proposals originate from you and are sent to a buyer for negotiation via Ad Manager.
-Proposal can also originate from buyers as an RFP.
+Proposals can also originate from buyers as an RFP.
 RFPs are sent to your Ad Manager network where you can view and reply to the buyer.

 In either case, the negotiation process is the same and occurs directly in Ad Manager.
 Details about negotiating are covered in Negotiate proposals.
-Details about RFPs (buyer initiated proposal) are covered in Buyer initiated proposals.
+Details about RFPs (buyer initiated proposals) are covered in Buyer initiated proposals.

-When a proposal finalized, Ad Manager duplicates settings and details from the proposal and its proposal line items into a corresponding order and line items.
+When a proposal is finalized, Ad Manager duplicates settings and details from the proposal and its proposal line items into a corresponding order and line items.
 Orders and line items are used for delivery of a campaign.

 Proposals and proposal line items are used to negotiate terms of campaigns and make other changes.
 If you need to update orders or delivery line items, do so by clicking Reopen from the proposal.
 Learn more

 Programmatic proposals are like orders—they have many similar fields and settings.
 Like orders, programmatic proposals contain details such as advertiser, salesperson, trafficker, teams, and labels.
 Unlike orders, programmatic proposals include additional fields and settings to assist negotiation:

 - Billing terms: programmatic proposals are set to "Actuals" for billing.
 Billing terms apply to each proposal line item in a proposal.
 Learn how billing terms differ for each line item type.